 Vegetation will be protected by avoiding unnecessary clearance and by using existing roads at all times.
 All vehicles will be monitored so that they move on the existing tracks at all times.
-All prospected areas will be rehabilitated and revegetation will take place naturally.
+All prospected areas will be rehabilitated and re-vegetation will take place naturally.
 If re-vegetation do not take place naturally therefore seeding of the prospected area with surrounding indigenous species will be considered.
 Rehabilitated area will be monitored to avoid other disturbances on rehabilitated area until vegetation is fully grown.
 Open fire that will end up destroying the vegetation will be avoided at all times.
-Fire extinguisher will always be available on site through the prospecting period.
 If invader species are encountered they will be uprooted, felled or cut off and can be destroyed completely.
 The plants will be treated with an herbicide that is registered for use in connection therewith and in accordance with the directions for the use of such an herbicide."
 Valid permits from Northern Cape Nature Conservation will be obtained before any protected plant species are removed.